laggykiller/sticker-convert/README.md

                         https://store.line.me/stickershop/product/1234/en OR line://shop/detail/1234 OR 1234)
   --download-kakao DOWNLOAD_KAKAO
-                        Download kakao stickers from a URL / ID as input (e.g. https://e.kakao.com/t/xxxxx) --export-wastickers   Create a .wastickers file for uploading to whatsapp --export-signal       Upload to signal --export-telegram     Upload to telegram --no-compress         Do not compress files.
+                        Download kakao stickers from a URL / ID as input (e.g. https://e.kakao.com/t/xxxxx) --export-wastickers   Create a .wastickers file for uploading to WhatsApp --export-signal       Upload to Signal --export-telegram     Upload to Telegram --export-imessage     Create Xcode project for importing to iMessage --no-compress         Do not compress files.
 Useful for only downloading stickers --preset {signal,telegram,whatsapp,line,kakao,imessage_small,imessage_medium,imessage_large,custom}
                         Apply preset for compression